'Tetris' Recreated In Conway's 'Game of Life' - Slashdot

 NERDS (Score:2)

 How can I see the underlying Game-of-Life?
-(Score:2)
+(Score:3)

 I'd also love to see their VM running!